software-architects/msft-intelligent-app-workshop/Exercises/exercise1-devops/README.md

 }
 ```

-* Note IntelliSense when using *Visual Studio Code* to edit your template file.
+* Note IntelliSense when using *Visual Studio Code* to edit your template file
 * Note the nesting of resource (e.g. *Firewall Rules* inside of `resources` of the *Azure SQL Server*)
 * Read more about [*SQL resources* in template...](https://docs.microsoft.com/en-us/azure/templates/microsoft.sql/servers)
 * Take a look at the [*ARM Schemas* in GitHub...](https://github.com/Azure/azure-resource-manager-schemas/tree/master/schemas/2014-04-01)